Sewer project in downtown Youngstown finally finished after 12 years

-YOUNGSTOWN, Ohio (WKBN) – Youngstown officials are excited to finally have the sewer project on Phelps Street, which was 12 years in the making, completed.
+YOUNGSTOWN, Ohio (WYTV) – Youngstown officials are excited to finally have the sewer project on Phelps Street, which was 12 years in the making, completed.

 It’s been going on since 2008 but Tuesday morning, the last tie was made for the reconstruction project.